sjbronkhorst/Stripper/README.md

 In FSM the boundary condtions of a model is determined by its Fourier series.

-Take the following Fourier series on the domain 0 to a as an example:
+Take the following Fourier series on the domain y=0 to y=a as an example:

 Y(y) = sin(u.y/a) , (u = pi, 2.pi,3.pi, ... , m.pi)